-Discovered in 1984, the field was the second to be developed off Newfoundland and Labrador.
-Production from the field began in 2002, through the use of a Floating, Production Storage and Offloading (FPSO) vessel.
+Discovered in 1984, the oil field was the second to be developed on the Grand Banks offshore Newfoundland.
+Production from the field began in 2002, using the Terra Nova Floating, Production Storage and Offloading (FPSO) vessel.
 This was the first development in North America to use FPSO technology in a harsh weather environment featuring sea ice and icebergs.

-The Terra Nova field is comprised of a combination of producing wells, as well as water injection and gas injection wells, with production from the Graben, East Flank and Far East blocks.
+The Terra Nova field is comprised of a combination of producing wells, water injection wells and gas injection wells, with production from the Graben, East Flank and Far East blocks.

 |Terra Nova owners and their working interests|